NaveenKumarMaurya/HeartAttackPrediction/README.md

 ## Overview
-This is a simple classification problem trained on python scikit-learn library.The classification model takes the independent variable eg. age,sex,cholestrol,blood pressure etc.,from heart attack data set to predict whether the person will get heart attack or not.In this project chi-squre test has been used for to check feature importance of categorical variableand independent t-test is used to compare the mean of variables grouped on the basis of output category and by finding correlation among numerical variables to get the importance of each variable in deciding output.Features renaming also done with help of [google](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/).
+This is a simple classification problem trained on python scikit-learn library.The classification model takes the independent variable eg. age,sex,cholestrol,blood pressure etc.,from heart attack data set to predict whether the person will get heart attack or not.

+In this project chi-squre test has been used for to checkfeature importance of categorical variableand independent t-test is used to compare the mean of variables grouped on the basis of output category and by finding correlation among numerical variables to get the importance of each variable in deciding output.Features renaming also done with help of [google](https://archive.ics.uci.edu/ml/datasets/Heart+Disease/).

 We also use Pipeline method to apply 10 classifiction algorithms(1.logistic Regression 2.Decisiontreeclassifier 3.Randomforestclassifier 4.GaussianNB 5.KNN 6.Gboost Classifier 7.AdaboostClassifier8.SGDClassifier 9.SVC 10.MLP Classifier)
 to get the best accuracy which i have got in KNN=82.4%.Then i also apply for loop to get the best random